altMITgcm/MITgcm/doc/getting_started/getting_started.rst

 -
     a ``packages.conf`` file (if one is found) with the specific list of packages to compile.
-The search path for file ``packages.conf`` is, first, the current directory and then each of the ``-mods`` directories in the given order (see below).
+The search path for file ``packages.conf`` is first the current directory, and then each of the ``-mods`` directories in the given order (see below).

 .. _genmake2_optfiles: